benfuddled/sheetloaf/README.md

 ## FAQ

-> Can I use this with regular CSS files?
+### Can I use this with regular CSS files?

 Yes, but you should use [postcss-cli](https://github.com/postcss/postcss-cli) in that case, as you'll be incurring a performance hit for no good reason.
 This project is intended to simplify the two-step process of rendering Sass files and then transforming the output with PostCSS.

 Likewise, if all you're looking for is to compile Sass with no transformations, you can stick with [dart-sass](https://github.com/sass/dart-sass).

-> Do all postcss plugins work?
+### Do all postcss plugins work?

 Yes, they should.
 However custom stringifiers/parsers are not currently supported.

+### What's the benefit of using this over something like Gulp, Webpack, or Parcel?

+For complex projects a more full-featured tool may be more useful, or if you prefer prefer processing all of your scripts/styles/etc in one place.

+The benefit of Sheetloaf is fewer dependencies and build simplicity.
+I've used this tool for all of my personal web projects, and figured I'd polish it up and see if it helps anyone else.